 Travel Activity Kit for 1 year olds

-Inside Violet’s DIY travel activity kit, we added a toy car suitable for 6months & up & a squeaky bath toy that can be used to squirt water in case we want a bit of a laugh on the hot summer days.
+Inside her DIY travel activity kit, we added a toy car suitable for 6 months & up & a squeaky bath toy that can be used to squirt water in case we wanted a bit of a laugh on the hot summer days.

-I also added the mini magnetic etch-o-sketch we got when we took Lily to Vietnam a couple of years back.
-Violet loves drawing already so the no mess version is perfect for her.
+We also added a mini magnetic etch-o-sketch that we got when we were in Vietnam.
+Miss 1 loves drawing already so the no mess version is perfect for her while we travel.

 Other travel activity kit ideas for 1 year olds:

-- Age approved figurines I.e animals, people, cars
+- Age approved figurines – Fischer and Price make great toddler cars

 - Wooden puzzles